Terms of Business for Consultancy Services

-14. Rights of third parties
+16. Rights of third parties

 Nothing in these Terms or the Terms of Engagement confers or purports to confer on any third party any right to enforce any of the Terms of Engagement or these Terms.

-15. Governing law and jurisdiction
+17. Governing law and jurisdiction

 These Terms and the Terms of Engagement are governed by and construed in accordance with the laws of England, and are subject to the exclusive jurisdiction of the English courts.

-16. Entire agreement
+18. Entire agreement

-16.1 These Terms together with the Terms of Engagement constitute the entire agreement between The Myers-Briggs Company and the Client in relation to the Services, and supersede all earlier communications.
+18.1 These Terms together with the Terms of Engagement constitute the entire agreement between The Myers-Briggs Company and the Client in relation to the Services, and supersede all earlier communications.
 Each party acknowledges that it has not relied on any commitment, representation or warranty in entering into the Contract, other than those expressly set out in the Contract.
 No amendment or other variation to these Terms by the Client will be effective unless it is in writing, is dated and is signed by a duly authorised representative of The Myers-Briggs Company and the Client.

-16.3 The Myers-Briggs Company reserves the right to change these Terms at any time without prior notice to you, so please check them regularly.
-These Terms were revised in May 2018.
+18.3 The Myers-Briggs Company reserves the right to change these Terms at any time without prior notice to you, so please check them regularly.
+These Terms were revised in September 2021.

-17.1 Any notice permitted or required under these Terms will be given in writing and shall be effectively served if delivered by hand or sent by first-class or airmail post to The Myers-Briggs Company at its usual address and, in the case of the Client, to the last known or usual address.
+19.1 Any notice permitted or required under these Terms will be given in writing and shall be effectively served if delivered by hand or sent by first-class or airmail post to The Myers-Briggs Company at its usual address and, in the case of the Client, to the last known or usual address.
 Any notice personally delivered shall be deemed to have been received at the time of delivery.
 Any notice sent by post shall be deemed to have been delivered three Business Days after posting in the case of inter-UK communications, or five Business Days otherwise.

-17.2 In cases where the Terms of Engagement specify nominated representatives of the parties, all notices shall be addressed to such representatives.
+19.2 In cases where the Terms of Engagement specify nominated representatives of the parties, all notices shall be addressed to such representatives.